cmu-05-499/cmu-05-499.github.io/docs/homework/HW2/index.md

     You must cite all sources in [APA style](https://pitt.libguides.com/citationhelp/apa7).
 At the end of the writeup, add a References section with all sources you cited, sorted alphabetically by last name of the first author.

-1. Name of the disability
+1. Name of the specific disability.
 1. What is the medical definition of this disability?
 1. What is the definition of this disability from the perspective of the social model of disability? i.e., What barriers in the world are emblematic of this disability?
 1. What functional impairments are common with this disability?